francoarmando1911/francoarmando1911/README.md

 My name is Franco Armando, I am a student of the University Technician in Programming at UTN

 I deeply enjoy studying programming, especially the Java language and its related technologies, through a self-taught approach.
-My areas of knowledge include Java (POO), Spring Boot, Maven, HTTP-REST and relational databases such as MySQL.
+My areas of knowledge include Java (POO), Spring Boot, Maven, Python, Django, HTTP-REST and relational databases such as MySQL.

 I am always looking to learn and apply design patterns such as DAO, Factory and Builder to improve application development.